-Avondale Choice Neighborhoods is part of a $29 million federal grant awarded from the U.S. Department of Housing and Urban Development (HUD), geared toward the revitalization of the Avondale public housing community.
+The Avondale Choice Health Program was developed as the Health and Wellness arm of a $29 million dollar grant awarded by the U.S. Department of Housing and HUD, geared toward the revitalization of the Avondale Public Housing Community.

-The Center for Closing the Health Gap, the Community Builders, Inc., the Urban League of Greater Cincinnati, and the Avondale Development Corporation are all working in partnership to help the residents of five buildings achieve their goals.
-We, at The Center for Closing the Health Gap, are particularly working within this partnership to help the residents achieve their health goals through advocacy, education, and outreach.
+The Center for Closing the Health Gap, the Community Builders Inc., the Avondale Development Corporation, Gabriel’s Place, Freestore Foodbank, and the Universal Healthcare Action Network are all working in partnership to help the residents of eight buildings achieve their goals.
+We, at the Center for Closing the Health Gap, are particularly working within the partnership to help residents achieve positive health outcomes through the following five initiatives: